About the data on this site:

 .
 In addition, most demographic data can be seen in individual subject reports on the CDE's DataQuest site at http://dq.cde.ca.gov/dataquest/.

 Program Improvement - PI : Schools that receive federal Title I funds go into the intervention program if they do not make AYP for two years in a row on the same indicator.
 The list of PI schools is part of the APR released in late August or early September.
 The online source at CDE for these data is http://www.cde.ca.gov/ta/ac/ti/programimprov.asp

-STAR (school, district, county and state): Standardized Testing and Reporting (STAR) results are not currently available on Ed-Data.
-The California Department of Education website has full details of both California Standards Tests and the CAT/6 (which replaced the SAT-9) for every school, district, county and the state at http://star.cde.ca.gov
+STAR (school, district, county and state): The Standardized Testing and Reporting (STAR) was discontinued in 2013.
+Ed-Data has STAR test results from 2008-09 through 2012-13.
+The California Department of Education website has full details of the California Standards Tests for every school, district, county and the state at http://star.cde.ca.gov

 .
 That site also has breakdowns by categories, such as ethnicity, language, gender, income, and more.

 Teacher Salaries: Salary and benefit information in the Ed-Data teacher salary reports come from the J-90.
 However, districts are not required to file this report.
 About 20% (covering about 1% of the state's Average Daily Attendence (ADA)) do not file and therefore will have no data in the Teacher Salary, Teacher Benefit, or Supplemental Salary tables.
 The actual teacher salary schedules, health and welfare benefit amounts, and other selected statistics for each responding agency are available for download from the Internet at the CDE at http://www.cde.ca.gov/ds/fd/cs

 Schools, districts, and county offices of education submit different data collections to CDE throughout the year.
 Every effort is made to catch errors or misinterpretations of the data.
 However, information is not changed after it has been certified and released by the CDE.
 Here are some things you can watch for or do when you spot a data problem: